the94air/empathy/README.md

 5. It allows you to build from scratch without having to clone the repository.

 ## Browser Compatibility
-Supports all moderen browsers except IEs.
+Supports all modern browsers except IEs.

 ## Screenshot
 Demo: https://empathy.js.org/demo.